Project MPSV06 salvage ship

 Project MPSV06 refers to a series of Russian icebreaking multipurpose salvage ships.

-One vessel based on the original Project MPSV06 design, Kerchenskiy Proliv, has been under construction at Amur Shipbuilding Plant in Russia since 2010 and is expected to enter service in 2024.
+One vessel based on the original Project MPSV06 design, Kerchenskiy Proliv, was laid down at Amur Shipbuilding Plant in Russia in 2010 and entered service in 2025.
 Two vessels based on a slightly modified Project MPSV06-NY design, Beringov Proliv and Murman, were built at Nordic Yards Wismar in Germany in 2015.
 Two further vessels based on a modernized Project MPSV06M design, Pevek and Anadyr, are under construction at Yantar Shipyard in Kaliningrad with delivery scheduled for 2024.

 Development and construction

 MPSV06 and MPSV06-NY

 The federal programs Modernization of the transport system of Russia (2002–2010) and Development of the transport system of Russia (2010–2015) included the recapitalization of the Russian maritime emergency rescue fleet, much of which dated back to the Soviet times and was approaching the end of its service life, with 17 new vessels of various types.
 6.67 billion rubles of federal funding were allocated for the construction of four 7-megawatt icebreaking multipurpose rescue vessels.
 The technical project referred to as MPSV06 was developed by Marine Engineering Bureau.

 The construction of the first Project MPSV06 vessel was awarded to the Russian shipyard Amur Shipbuilding Plant in December 2009 and the keel of the vessel, tentatively named Spasatel Petr Gruzinskiy, was laid on 21 July 2010.
 However, construction of the 3.6 billion ruble icebreaker was later suspended due to serious deficiencies in the design documentation.
 The construction was later resumed and in March 2019 the technical readiness of the vessel was about 40%.
 By February 2020, Amur Shipbuilding Plant was reportedly "ahead of schedule" and the vessel, renamed Kerchenskiy Proliv, was launched on 30 October 2020.
 On 29 September 2024, the vessel left Komsomolsk-on-Amur under tow with pontoons attached to its hull to reduce draught during the voyage along the Amur River.
-Kerchenskiy Proliv will be towed to Vladivostok for final outfitting, sea trials, and eventual delivery to the customer by the end of 2025.
+Kerchenskiy Proliv was towed to Vladivostok for final outfitting and sea trials, and was delivered to the customer on 28 December 2025.

 On 19 December 2012, the German shipbuilder Nordic Yards based in Wismar was awarded a 150 million euro contract for the construction of the two further Project MPSV06 icebreaking multipurpose salvage ships.
 Due to modifications to the original design, the German-built vessels are referred to as separate subclass, MPSV06-NY.
 The vessels were launched together on 21 September 2014.
 The lead ship, Beringov Proliv, was delivered by the shipyard on 10 October 2015 and the second vessel of the series, Murman, in late November.
 The official commissioning ceremonies were held on both vessels in December.

 The fourth icebreaking multipurpose salvage vessel included in the federal budget was built to a different design by the Russian-owned Arctech Helsinki Shipyard in Finland in 2014.
 The vessel, Baltika, is a so-called oblique icebreaker which can break a channel wider than the vessel's beam with its asymmetric hull.